Dr. Kelli Fuery

 Biography

-Kelli Fuery completed her B.A.
-(Hons) at Macquarie University, Australia in Critical and Cultural Studies, graduating in 1995 with First Class Honors.
-Before joining Chapman University, she held posts in contemporary film, media and cultural studies at Monash University; the University of Newcastle, Australia; and in the (now) School of Film, Media and Cultural Studies, Birkbeck College, University of London.
-She completed her PhD (2005) at Murdoch University in Critical Theory, Film and Visual Culture.
+Professor Kelli Fuery completed her BA (Hons) at Macquarie University in Critical and Cultural Studies, graduating in 1995 with First Class Honors, and completed her Ph.D.
+(2005) at Murdoch University in Philosophy and Visual Culture.
+Before joining Chapman University, she held posts in contemporary film, media and cultural studies at Monash University, Australia; The University of Newcastle, Australia; and Birkbeck College, University of London.

 Recent Creative, Scholarly Work and Publications